CSX says West Virginia rail line still shut after derailment

-NEW YORK (Reuters) - A CSX Corp rail line in West Virginia remained shut following an explosive oil train derailment on Feb.
+NEW YORK, Feb 24 (Reuters) - A CSX Corp rail line in West Virginia remained shut following an explosive oil train derailment on Feb.
 16 that damaged the roadbed and tracks, though the type of work required to return the line to service could be completed “in days”, a CSX spokeswoman said Tuesday.

 A 109-car train came off the tracks in Mount Carbon, West Virginia last week, exploded, burned down a house and resulted in the evacuation of two towns.
 CSX has rerouted trains carrying oil on the line that runs from North Dakota to an oil depot in Yorktown, Virginia.